qagentur/absa_llm/README.md

 ## Using this project

+1. Download and save the XML files as detailed above
+2. Run `python load_data.py` and verify that `data/cleaned.csv` was created
-1. Adjust settings in `project.cfg` and prompts in the `prompts/` directory.
+3. Adjust settings in `project.cfg` and prompts in the `prompts/` directory.
-2. Run `python finetune.py` to finetune a model, if required.
+4. Run `python finetune.py` to finetune a model, if required.
-3. Run `python hyper.py` to get the results.
+5. Run `python hyper.py` to get the results.
 Check the cost and approve the run.
-4. Run `python evaluate.py` to parse and evaluate the model outputs.
+6. Run `python evaluate.py` to parse and evaluate the model outputs.
-5. Run the Quarto notebook `paper/paper.qmd` to visualize the results and typeset the paper.
+7. Run the Quarto notebook `paper/paper.qmd` to visualize the results and typeset the paper.